mdgriffith/kubernetes-starterkit/README.md

 Then, when you return to work on this project:

-  * `minikube start` - start the minikube machine.
-  * `source env/bin/activate` - activate the python environment.
+  * `source activate.sh` - Turn on minikube and activate our python environment.